gsureshkiran/assignment/README.md

 - `/` Welcome route
 - `/health` Health check endpoint
 - `/echo` POST endpoint that echoes received JSON
+For this project i use AWS+Terraform+Ansible+jenkins first deploy the jenkins and Ansible server and integrate the both tools using jenkins master slave configurations

 ## How to Run